-If you use OSX and Windows together often, you’re likely to end up with a bunch of hidden .DS_STORE files all over your Windows drives.
+If you use a Mac and Windows together, you’re likely to end up with a bunch of hidden .DS_STORE files all over your Windows drives.
 You can easily search and destroy them all using this command:

 (Open the command line first of course.
-You can do this by going to Start > Run, then typing “cmd” and mashing enter.
-Or just type “cmd” in the Windows 7 search box.)
+You can do this by mashing Win + R, then typing “cmd”.
+Or just type “cmd” in the Start Menu search box.)

 That will find every instance of this Mac resource file and delete it.
 Good times.
 But wait there’s more.
 In addition to DS_STORE, OSX will also put a bunch of other junk every where starting with “._”.
 Kill those like this.